Multi-state nexus complexity

 Missing or expired exemption certificates shift tax liability back to you.
 An audit that finds 20% of exempt sales are unsubstantiated is a significant retroactive liability.

-You can't launch a multi-state B2B portal without tax automation.
+You can't launch a multi-state Ecommerce portal without tax automation.
 It's not optional — it's a prerequisite to going live.